crunchy-devops/jenkins-pic/PIPELINE_SCRIPT.md

 Definition  Select  Pipeline script from SCM
 SCM git
 Enter the hello-world github repo url
-copy and paste the source from the file build-hello-world-pipeline to Jenkinsfile
+copy and paste the source from the file build-hello-world-pipeline to Jenkinsfile Script past Jenkinsfile
 Commit and push
 Check the job and log file
 ![Jenkins_perf](screenshots/pipeline_first_script.png)